travis-ci/docs-travis-ci-com/user/languages/ruby.md

 #### Custom Bundler arguments and Gemfile locations

+The default Gemfile location is the `Gemfile` in the root of your project.

-Specify a custom Gemfile name:
+To specify a custom Gemfile name or location:

 ```yaml
 gemfile: gemfiles/Gemfile.ci
 ```

-Unless specified, the build will look for a file named `Gemfile` in the root of your project.

 You can pass [extra arguments](http://bundler.io/v1.3/man/bundle-install.1.html) to `bundle install`: